tv42/bolt/README.md

 })
 ```

-Batch calls are opportunistically combined into larger transactions.
+Concurrent Batch calls are opportunistically combined into larger
+transactions.
+Batch is only useful when there are multiple goroutines
+calling it.

-The trade-off is that `Batch` can call the given function multiple
+The trade-off is that `Batch` can call the given
-times, if parts of the transaction fail.
-The function must be
+function multiple times, if parts of the transaction fail.
+The
-idempotent and side effects must take effect only after a successful
+function must be idempotent and side effects must take effect only
-return from `DB.Batch()`.
+after a successful return from `DB.Batch()`.

 For example: don't display messages from inside the function, instead
 set variables in the enclosing scope: